Academic Records and Transcripts

 Withdrawal Policy

 Students who wish to withdraw from a course can do so in CUNYfirst.
 A grade of W will post on the students record.
-Effective Fall 2020 the last date to withdraw is the last day of classes.
+Last day to withdraw is posted in the academic calendar.